djvill/APLS/doc/layers-and-attributes/layer-typology.md

 {% include layer-table.html property="project" categories="(none),syntax,lexicon,timing,phonology,imported,temp" no_caps=true %}

 {: .note .no-collapse }
-> Layers in the "temp" project isn't meaningful for end-users, so the other "layers by property" tables on this page omit these layers.
+> Layers in the "temp" project aren't meaningful for end-users, so the other "layers by property" tables on this page omit these layers.